awsdocs/aws-elemental-medialive-user-guide/doc_source/procedure-enable-blackout.md

 1. For **Network end blackout image**, choose the appropriate value:
    + **Disable**: To use a plain black image for blackout\.
    + **Network end blackout image**: To use a special image for network end blackout\.
 In the **URL** field, enter the path to a file in an Amazon S3 bucket\.
+For integration with MediaLive, the bucket name mustn't use dot notation\.
+For example, `mycompany-videos` is acceptable but `mycompany.videos` isn't\.
 The file must be of type \.bmp or \.png\.
 Also enter the user name and Systems Manager password for accessing the S3 bucket\.
-See [About the Feature for Creating Password Parameters](requirements-for-EC2.md#about-EC2Password)\.
+See [About the feature for creating password parameters](requirements-for-EC2.md#about-EC2Password)\.

 1. For **Additional settings**, in **Network ID**, type the EIDR ID of the network in the format 10\.nnnn/xxxx\- xxxx\- xxxx\- xxxx\-xxxx\-c \(case insensitive\)\.
 Only network end events with this ID will trigger blackout\.